-Second, courts examine whether the governmental purpose is proprietary or regulatory.93 Courts consider a wide range of sources, including the legislative history of the state enactment, the expressed legislative findings supporting the enactment, and whether the enactment, considered as whole, is fully congruent with the putative proprietary interest.94 However, courts do not perform a "factual investigation into the particular subjective motives of the relevant government [policymaker]."
-95
+enactment, considered as whole, is fully congruent with the putative proprietary interest.89 However, courts do not perform a "factual investigation into the particular subjective motives of the relevant government [policymaker]."
+90

-Third, depending on the analysis under the second prong, courts examine whether the challenged action has a sufficiently "narrow scope [to] defeat an inference that its primary goal was to encourage a general policy rather than address a specific proprietary problem."96 This prong of the inquiry assumes that private actors motivated by proprietary (as opposed to ethical or regulatory) interests are only concerned with how the actors with which they do business conduct themselves inside the business relationship, and not with these actors' conduct outside of the proprietary relationship.
-Similarly, according to this view, a governmental agency generally acts with a regulatory purpose if it acts out of concern with a private party's conduct outside of its relationship with the government.97
+Third, depending on the analysis under the second prong, courts examine whether the challenged action has a sufficiently "narrow scope [to] defeat an inference that its primary goal was to encourage a general policy rather than address a specific proprietary problem."91 This prong of the inquiry assumes that private actors motivated by proprietary (as opposed to ethical or regulatory) interests are only concerned with how the actors with which they do business conduct themselves inside the business relationship, and not with these actors' conduct outside of the proprietary relationship.
+Similarly, according to this view, a governmental agency generally acts with a regulatory purpose if it acts out of concern with a private party's conduct outside of its relationship with the government.92

-C. Application of "Market Participant" Rule to Title II
+III) Application of "Market Participant" Rule to Title II